PedroMiguelFerreira/elliot-alderson-cybersecurity-engineer/README.md

 •	The HTML page for the Contact Form confirmation message was linked to the main index.html page of the website but, when the EmailJS functionality was added to the Contact Form and an email was being sent to the user after submission, the confirmation page was no longer being shown to the user after submission.
 To redirect the user to the confirmation page after submission, a "window.location.replace()" method was used – the code to do so was found on [this very good W3Schools page](https://www.w3schools.com/howto/howto_js_redirect_webpage.asp), and my mentor's guidance on this one was particularly useful.

 •	Some difficulties were experienced when trying to get the input fields on the Contact Form cleared after submission.
-The idea to use the "reset()" method come from [this very good article](https://bobbyhadz.com/blog/javascript-clear-input-field-after-submit) by Borislav Hadzhiev on [his blog](https://bobbyhadz.com/).
+The idea to use the "reset()" method came from [this very good article](https://bobbyhadz.com/blog/javascript-clear-input-field-after-submit) by Borislav Hadzhiev on [his blog](https://bobbyhadz.com/).

 •	There were some issues with the little password-cracking test at the end of the About section.
 After quite a bit of trial-and-error and research, the simple idea of using the "isValid()" function proved to work just fine, and the code for it was found on [this very good Stack Overflow page](https://stackoverflow.com/questions/7974040/creating-a-simple-password-validation-field).
 But when the JavaScript code was tested in JSHint, a warning message was shown, as the isValid() function wasn't being properly called and was coming up as "unused", so an "id" in HTML and an "addEventListener" in JavaScript were added to the code so "isValid()" could be correctly called and the issue was solved – my mentor's guidance on this one was again particularly useful.